Validation of TOI-1221 b: A warm sub-Neptune exhibiting TTVs around a Sun-like star

 Finally, we can use the star's NUV flux to estimate an age via empirical activity-age relations.
 The observed NUV excess implies a chromospheric activity of $\log R'_{\rm HK} = -5.2 \pm 0.1$ via the empirical relations of \citet{Findeisen:2011}.
 This estimated activity implies an age of $\tau_\star = 10 \pm 2$~Gyr via the empirical relations of \citet{Mamajek:2008}.
 This age estimate is broadly consistent with that estimated from the star's rotation via gyrochronology relations \citep{Mamajek:2008}.
 From the spectroscopic $v\sin i_\star$ together with $R_\star$ we obtain a projected rotation period of $P_{\rm rot}/\sin i_\star = 25 \pm 5$~days, implying an age of $\tau_\star = 4.9^{+3.2}_{-2.5}$~Gyr.
-The parameter values for both the CHIRON spectroscopy and SED analysis are summarized in Table~\ref{Tab:stellar_char}.

 We additionally verify the low activity of TOI-1221 with the 23,000 photometric data points from WASP-South.
 In searching for rotational modulations using methods described in \citet{Maxted_etal_2011}, we constrain the variability to a 95\% confidence upper limit of 0.7 mmag.
 This relative inactivity is nicely consistent with the old age estimate from the NUV.